Day 1 – Packing Light, Walking Far: My Portuguese Camino Begins

 • Offline maps via Maps.me

 Want to see a more structured, long-term gear guide?
-Head over to our Gear Up Smart section — I’ll keep updating that list with community recommendations too.
+Visit our Gear section — it’s where I’ll keep updating trail-tested recommendations shared by the Wakahi community.

 Leave a Reply